houseabsolute/actions-perl-dzil-ci/README.md

 - Support Perl distros that don't use `dzil`.
 - Support Perl versions that aren't provided by [`shogo82148/actions-setup-perl`](https://github.com/shogo82148/actions-setup-perl).
-- Do a lot of work on this to support a bizarre use case.
+- Do a lot of work on this to support a bizarre use case, where I get to decide what qualifies as "bizarre".

 With that said, do feel free to report issues.
 If it's not something I want to support, that's ok.
 I will politely close the issue.